dylan-dinh/esl-test/README.md

 # ESL‑Test User Service

 A lightweight Go microservice exposing a gRPC API to manage Users (create, read, update, delete, and list with pagination + filters).
-Built with Go, MongoDB and  Docker Compose.
+Built with Go, MongoDB RabbitMQ and Docker Compose.

 ---